1997shub/DATA-PREDICTION/README.md

 # Data-Prediction
-Machine Learning project for data prediction by use of  different  algorithms increase accuracy for predict correct data
+This project aims to enhance the accuracy of data prediction by leveraging a variety of machine learning algorithms.
+By comparing the performance of different algorithms, Aim to identify the most effective approach for accurately predicting data